Cyanose/Page-Object-Pattern-Selenium-End-2-End-Tests/README.md

 ##### Setup

-The web app is dockerized, in order to set it up you need to invoke `docker-compose up -d` command in the root of the project directory where the docerfile is.
+The web app is dockerized, in order to set it up you need to invoke `docker-compose up -d` command in the root directory of your project (where the docerfile is).
 Then you can access the app under `http://localhost:4444/` url in your browser.

 **Test Scenerios:**